Under state legislation, it is a requirement for all dogs and cats aged 3 months and over to be microchipped and registered.

 2 domestic rabbits

 Puppies or kittens of registered dogs and cats are not counted in these numbers for the first 16 weeks after their birth.

-If you want to Keep more than the prescribed amount of animals please complete the Application to Keep More Than Allowed Animals.
+If you want to keep more than the number of animals allowed, you need to fill in an Application to Keep More Than Allowed Animals.

 If you would like to adopt a pet, please visit Adopt an Animal at Victorian Animal Aid.

 We support a free Responsible Pet Ownership program and has a number of fact sheets to assist.

 The Victorian Government website also has a wealth of information around pet ownership; from tips on choosing the right pet, looking after the welfare of your pet and your legal responsibilities as a pet owner.

 Under the Domestic Animals Act 1994 you may be responsible for any damage or injury caused by your dog if it attacks a person or animal.
 Help prevent dog attacks by always supervising your dog around children or other animals.

 If Council receives a complaint about your dog it may be declared 'dangerous' or ‘menacing’, depending on its behaviour.
 Council will notify you if this happens and give you an opportunity to comment.